 NQSOs.
 An NQSO results in no taxable income to the optionee or deduction to the Company at the time it is granted.
 An optionee exercising an NQSO will, at that time, realize taxable compensation in the amount equal to the excess of the then fair market value of the Shares over the option exercise price.
 Subject to any deduction limitations set forth in the Code, the Company will be entitled to a deduction for federal income tax purposes in the year of exercise in an amount equal to the taxable compensation realized by the optionee.
-The optionee's tax basis in Shares received upon exercise is equal to the sum of the option exercise.
+The optionee's tax basis in Shares received upon exercise is equal to the sum of the option exercise price plus the amount includible in his or her income as compensation upon exercise.